Frequently Asked Questions

 Applicants must be at least 18 years old at the time of application.
 Please view all eligibility criteria here.

-So what exactly is the 2025 Impact Challenge?
+So what exactly is the 2026 Impact Challenge?

-The 2025 Impact Challenge, powered by The VI Purpose Fund, is a dynamic entrepreneurship competition aimed at identifying and accelerating innovative, business-driven solutions to the environmental challenges threatening ocean health.
+The 2026 Impact Challenge, powered by The VI Purpose Fund, is a dynamic entrepreneurship competition aimed at identifying and accelerating innovative, business-driven solutions to the environmental challenges threatening ocean health.

 Our mission is to support the development of purpose-led ventures that deliver both economic success and tangible environmental impact.
-Through this challenge, we seek to nurture businesses that are not only commercially viable, but also act as powerful agents of positive change — advancing the wellbeing of people and protecting the planet we all share.
+Through this challenge, we seek to nurture businesses that are not only commercially viable but also act as powerful agents of positive change, advancing the well-being of people and protecting the planet we all share.

 Who is behind The VI Purpose Fund?